 End Citizens United, which is a political actions committee, wanted to play a significant role in the 2016 U.S. elections.
 Its aim was to funnel tens of millions into the election campaigns of Democratic candidates in Senate and House races with an end aim of bringing about finance reforms in the country.

 The PAC, officially launched in August 2016, had managed to raise over $2 million mostly from small donors.
-It foresaw being able to rake in $25 to $30 million during the election cycle according to it Communication director.

 How it Hopes to Achieve Finance Reform